Fadma Abi: Career

 Fadma moved to France to complete her higher studies soon after completing her tertiary education in Morocco.
 In July 1981, she obtained a diploma in General Anatomy and Organogenesis from the University of Montpellier.
 She also obtained a diploma and specialised in the field of general surgery.

 In 1982, she achieved the rare achievement by becoming the first ever female surgeon in Morocco when she was honoured as Morocco's first woman surgeon by the late Majesty Hassan II in a ceremonial event.
 She also successfully finished her first open heart surgery in the same year after becoming a professional surgeon.
 In June 1989, she obtained certificate of studies in ultrasound from the University of Paris.
 She began her teaching career as a university professor at the Faculty of Medicine and Pharmacy of Rabat in 1992.

 She also started delivering lectures at several universities, press conferences around the world including the Middle Eastern Endoscopic Surgery Association in 2019.
 She especially served as the chairperson of the Mediterranean and Middle Eastern Endoscopic Surgery Association in 2019.
 In 2018, she also served as the President of the 22nd Maghrebian Congress of the Moroccan Association of Surgery.

-She was also well known for empowering and training younger people especially women in Morocco to become expert skilled surgeons in the future.
+She was also well known in Morocco for empowering and training younger people (especially women) in surgery.